scloud19/SECipedia/AWS/IAM.md

                 Now, any Ec2 instance that we utilize we can assign it the aforementioned role that we created

                 Can't be assigned to an EC2 instance after that instance has been created.
 You cannot change them either.
 Although, you can change the permissions of a role that has already been assigned to an Ec2 instance.
-    Centalised control of your AWS account
-    Integrates with existing active directory account allow for single sign on Multifactor Authentication
-    Allows for temporary access for users/devices and services Can provision a custom password rotation policy

     Don't sign in with the root account for main activity